 The Effect of Enforcement Transparency: Evidence from SEC Comment-Letter Reviews

 This paper studies the effect of the public disclosure of the Securities and Exchange Commission (SEC) comment-letter reviews (CLs) on firms’ financial reporting.
 We exploit a major change in the SEC’s disclosure policy: in 2004, the SEC decided to make its CLs publicly available.
 Using a novel dataset of CLs, we analyze the capital-market responses to firms’ quarterly earnings releases following CLs conducted before and after the policy change.
 We find that these responses increase significantly after the policy change.
-Consistent with CL disclosure increasing market discipline, we find that this increase is stronger among firms with a higher proportion of dedicated institutional investors or more substantive CLs.
+These stronger responses partly occur while the review is still ongoing and persist on average for two years.
 Corroborating these results, we also document a set of changes that firms make to their accounting reports following CLs.
-In contrast, we do not find conclusive evidence that CL disclosure increases SEC oversight intensity.
-Our results indicate that the disclosure of regulatory oversight activities can complement public enforcement with market monitoring.
+Our results indicate that disclosure of regulatory oversight activities can strengthen public enforcement.

 Keywords: Disclosure Rules, SEC Comment-Letter Reviews, Public Enforcement